Nredor/ESPNexUpload/README.md

 ## Usage
 This library expects a byte (buffer of Stream), filesize and serial baudrate as parameters.
 The examples provided demonstrate how to use these with Wifi, SPIFFS, SD cards and a local webserver.

+## IMPORTANT
+Due to bugs in older ESP8266 arduino core we recommend using version 2.5.1 or higher.

 #### Begin
 ```C++
   // initialize ESPNexUpload